List of Trump's accusers and their allegations

 “This entire article is fiction, and for the New York Times to launch a completely false, coordinated character assassination against Mr. Trump on a topic like this is dangerous,” then-campaign senior communications advisor Jason Miller said in the statement at the time.
 “To reach back decades in an attempt to smear Mr. Trump trivializes sexual assault, and it sets a new low for where the media is willing to go in its efforts to determine this election.”

-Crooks announced this month that she is running for a seat in the Ohio state legislature, and she has continued to repeat her accusations against Trump.
-She was recently featured in The Washington Post, prompting Trump to respond on Twitter this week.
+Crooks ran and lost a 2018 bid for a seat in the Ohio state legislature, and during the campaign she continued to repeat her accusations against Trump.
+She was featured in The Washington Post, prompting Trump to respond on Twitter in February 2018.

 "A woman I don’t know and, to the best of my knowledge, never met, is on the FRONT PAGE of the Fake News Washington Post saying I kissed her (for two minutes yet) in the lobby of Trump Tower 12 years ago.
 Never happened!
 Who would do this in a public space with live security cameras running.
 Another False Accusation.
 Why doesn’t @washingtonpost report the story of the women taking money to make up stories about me?
 One had her home mortgage paid off.
 Only @FoxNews so reported...doesn’t fit the Mainstream Media narrative," he wrote in two tweets Tuesday.